 RJ’ Doxastic attitude D toward proposition p is robustly justified for S at t if and only if (i) having D toward p fits the evidence S has at t (it meets EJ) and (ii) S has been responsible in gathering evidence relevant to p.

 This understanding of robust justification gets our cases correct.
 It provides an explanation of what differentiates the epistemic status of Kat’s belief from that of Pat’s, and Wilma’s withholding from Will’s.
 Kat and Wilma have been responsible inquirers, while Pat and Will have not.
 While all four have correctly responded to the evidence they possess, only Kat and Wilma have bodies of evidence that are the result of responsible inquiry.
 This understanding of robust justification also harnesses the intuitions that motivated the irresponsibility objections to evidentialism considered above.
-While those objections failed to show that evidentialism gives an incorrect account of epistemic justification (the kind of justification requisite for knowledge), the motivating force behind them can be used to help motivate a different conception of justification that captures this responsibilist element, although in a different way.ore moving on, it is worth noting two important differences between robust justification and soundness – the players in our analogy.
+While those objections failed to show that evidentialism gives an incorrect account of epistemic justification (the kind of justification requisite for knowledge), the motivating force behind them can be used to help motivate a different conception of justification that captures this responsibilist element, although in a different way.

+Before moving on, it is worth noting two important differences between robust justification and soundness – the players in our analogy.
 First, while soundness supplemented a (normative) fit property (validity) with a metaphysical property (truth), robust justification supplements a (normative) fit property (EJ) with a further normative property (responsible inquiry).
 So, robust justification is doubly normative.
 Second, while soundness is an all-or-nothing property, robust justification comes in degrees.
 Both conditions (i) and (ii) of robust justification can be met to varying degrees.
 A body of evidence can support a doxastic attitude to differing degrees, and a responsibly gathered bodies of evidence can differ in the degrees of responsibility exercised in their attainment.
 Since both elements of robust justification come in degrees, it is best to think of robust justification as a degreed notion.
-Neither of these notable disanalogie
+Neither of these notable disanalogies, however, diminish the usefulness of the analogy.

 The Value of Robust Justification